a-quei/a-quei.github.io/_pages/about.md

 social: true
 ---

-I am a Lecturer/Researcher at [Utrecht University](https://www.uu.nl/).
-I am also a last year PhD Candidate at [Utrecht University](https://www.uu.nl/) supervised by Prof. [Kees van Deemter](http://homepages.abdn.ac.uk/k.vdeemter/pages/) and Dr. [Chenghua Lin](https://chenghualin.wordpress.com/).
+I am a Lecturer/Researcher at [Utrecht University](https://www.uu.nl/) in the Natural Language Processing Group.

+I obtained my PhD at [Utrecht University](https://www.uu.nl/) supervised by Prof. [Kees van Deemter](http://homepages.abdn.ac.uk/k.vdeemter/pages/) and Dr. [Chenghua Lin](https://chenghualin.wordpress.com/).
 I received a Master degree in Artificial Intelligence from the University of Edinburgh (MSc); and a Bachelor degree in e-Commerce Engineering with Law from Beijing University of Posts and Telecommunications (B.B.A) and Queen Mary University of London (B.Eng).
 I have interned at Samsung AI Lab (2021), Microsoft Research Asia (2019), and Samsung Research Center Beijing (2016-2017).

 #### Research